 ROSEN, A TOP RANKED FIRM, Encourages Block, Inc. Investors With Losses to Secure Counsel Before Important Deadline in Securities Class Action – SQ

-/EIN News/ -- NEW YORK, Oct.
-14, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Block, Inc. (NYSE: SQ) between November 4, 2021 and April 4, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Oct.
+14, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Block, Inc. SQ between November 4, 2021 and April 4, 2022, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than December 12, 2022.

 SO WHAT: If you purchased Block securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.